mtn/cocoa-eh-hugo-theme/README.md

 If you want a simple blog you can just use the `exampleSite`.
 The [wiki](https://github.com/mtn/cocoa-eh-hugo-theme/wiki) includes helpful details should you need more.

-## Contributing

-Pull requests, bug fixes, and new features are welcome!

-1. Fork the repository
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request on GitHub

-Please keep each pull request to a single feature -- it's okay to submit multiple pull requests at a time!
-This makes new features easier to review and merge.
-For large changes, consider making an issue beforehand to discuss.

 ## License

 Licensed under the MIT License.
 See the [LICENSE](https://github.com/mtn/cocoa-eh-hugo-theme/blob/master/LICENSE) file for more details.